TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. testsetup::

-   from itertools import *
+   kutoka itertools agiza *

 --------------

-This module implements a number of :term:`iterator` building blocks inspired by constructs from APL, Haskell, and SML.
+This module implements a number of :term:`iterator` building blocks inspired by constructs kutoka APL, Haskell, and SML.
 Each has been recast in a form suitable for Python.

 The module standardizes a core set of fast, memory efficient tools that are